isaac-mackey/mind-uploading/README.md

 This project combines computing technology with personal natural language datasets such as emails, text messages, diary entries, and voice recordings.

-The programs below are for:
+Below are Python Notebooks for:
 - exporting datasets from native application formats (e.g., Gmail mbox, Android SMS xml) into stable forms (e.g., txt files) that may outlive the application and allow further processing
 - basic data mining and processing by large language models to identify recurring topics and communication patterns
-- replicating linguistic patterns by fine-tuning large language models to these datasets
+- tuning large language models to these datasets
 - prompting language models for personality and autobiographical information

-Below are some Python Jupyter Notebooks to perform the tasks described above.

-## Raw data processing
+## Dataset extraction

 ### [Gmail_Mbox_to_TXT_JSON.ipynb](https://github.com/isaac-mackey/mind-uploading/blob/main/Gmail_Mbox_to_TXT_JSON.ipynb)